THE 2016 HUMAN RIGHTS WATCH FILM FESTIVAL

 Jason Benjamin—2016—77m—doc—In English

 Suited tells the story of Bindle & Keep, a Brooklyn tailoring company that caters to a diverse LGBTQ community.
-Clothier duo Rae and Daniel take a holistic approach to their work, considering each client’s personal narrative, which becomes inextricable from the creation of the perfect custom-made suit.
+Clothier duo Rae and Daniel take a holistic approach to their work, considering each client’s narrative, which becomes inextricable from the creation of the perfect custom-made suit.
 From Derek’s emotional journey as he prepares for his wedding to Everett, a law student in a conservative environment, or Melissa, who simply wants to look good for a 40th birthday party—the need for well-fitting garments represents deeper issues of identity, empowerment, and the importance of feeling happy in one’s body.
 HBO Documentary Films.

 Saturday, June 18, 9:45 pm - IFC Center